 - The book Å leve av kunsten: Om kunstnernes arbeidsvilkår og myten om den frie frilanser (published in 2017 by Forlaget Manifest).

-In 2017 UKS started a new project for artists’ housing in co-operation with the architecture firm Fragment and with support from the Agency for Planning and Building and Kulturetaten in the City of Oslo.
-The project, UKS Kunstnerbolig, envisions a model for affordable artists’ housing that can be realized in the development area, Hovinbyen, in Oslo, which in turn can be scaled and adapted to inspire the creation of artists’ housing in other places in Norway.
-On 17 August 2018, we opened an exhibition presenting the results of this project—called UKS Kunstnerbolig—at UKS in St. Olavs gate, Oslo.
+In 2017 UKS started a new project for artists’ housing in co-operation with the architecture firm Fragment and with support from the City of Oslo’s Agency for Planning and Building and its Agency of Culture (Kulturetaten).
+The project, UKS Kunstnerbolig, envisions a model for affordable artists’ housing that can be realized in the development area, Hovinbyen, in Oslo.
+A draft project which in turn can be scaled and adapted to inspire the creation of artists’ housing in other regions of Norway.
+In August 2018, we opened an exhibition presenting the results of this project—called UKS Kunstnerbolig—at UKS in St. Olavs gate, Oslo.

-Read more about this project as well as about other current and political UKS’ initiatives by clicking the links below:
+Read more about other recent political UKS initiatives by clicking here.